cjratcliff/ml-compiled/docs/loss_functions.rst

 """"""""""""""""""""""""""""""""
 Loss functions for efficient learning when the number of output classes is large.
 Useful for language modelling.

 A binary classification task is created to disambiguate pairs that are expected to be close to each other from ‘noisy’ examples put together at random.

-In essence, rather than estimating :math:`P(y|x)`, NCE estimates :math:`P(C=1|x,y)` where :math:`C = 1` if :math:`y` has been sampled from the real distribution and :math:`C = 0` if y has been sampled from the noise distribution.
+In essence, rather than estimating :math:`P(y|x)`, NCE estimates :math:`P(C=1|x,y)` where :math:`C = 1` if :math:`y` has been sampled from the real distribution and :math:`C = 0` if :math:`y` has been sampled from the noise distribution.

 NCE makes training time at the output layer independent of the number of classes.
 It remains linear in time at evaluation, however.